Last updated: June 18, 2026

 If you are denied, delayed, or cannot find a dentist

-If Medicaid, Hawki, or a dental plan denies something, ask for the decision in writing.
-The notice should explain the reason and appeal rights.
-Iowa HHS has a page on how to appeal.
-For legal advice, contact a lawyer or Iowa Legal Aid.
-This article cannot tell you whether to appeal or what to argue.
+If Medicaid, Hawki, or a dental plan denies a service, ask for the decision in writing.
+The notice should explain the reason, appeal rights, and deadline.
+Iowa HHS explains the appeal process on its Iowa HHS appeals page.

 Backup options if the first plan fails